 - Doctors won’t recommend home remedies and will often give you prescription medicines or topical nail paint treatment.

-- Vinegar soak works due to its acidic properties that provide antibacterial and antifungal properties.
+- Vinegar soak works due to its acidic properties, which provide antibacterial and antifungal properties.

 - Acetic acid is used to dilute vinegar, making it safe for consumption.

-- The process makes the vinegar great antifungal property that slows down various fungus growth.
+- The process makes the vinegar a great antifungal property that slows down various fungus growth.

 - It makes the body inhabitable to fungus due to the acidity level of the skin.